Changes To The 2016 Lexus RX

 Appearance and Styling

 Since 1998, the RX has been known for its easy and plush ride with a humble appearance.
-Making one vast jump the other way, Lexus has formed and shaped the outside of it’s most current SUV to give it a more lively look.
+Making one vast jump the other way, Lexus has formed and shaped the outside of its most current SUV to give it a more lively look.
 Acquiring some features from the NX 200t, the design group included hard edges and folds – creating a more athletic appearance.

-While the past generation RX offered an accessible 8-speed transmission (on F-game models), every one of the 2016 RX 350 models will highlight a responsive 8-speed transmission.
+While the past generation RX offered an accessible 8-speed transmission (on F-game models), all of the 2016 RX 350 models will highlight a responsive 8-speed transmission.
 The extra gears in this transmission offer better fuel mileage, a harder punch off the line, and more prominent passing power over the fourth-gen RX.
 The RX 450h will continue to get a CVT transmission.

 Using high-tech body adhesives and laser screw welding, the structural integrity and overall rigidity have been increased in the 2016 crossover.
 An “annular frame construction” was implemented to strengthen the vehicle’s frame sections around the front and rear doors.
 High-tensile strength steel is used in key areas such as the A and B-pillars underbody cross members.
 These enhancements help increase handling and occupant protection while helping keep the cabin quieter.